WuweiJS/wuwei/README.md

 ### setReduceMethod( callback )

-StoreSet provide method "setReduceMethod", you can use it to assign callback to update value which is subscribe with other View component.
+StoreSet provide method "setReduceMethod", you can use it to assign callback to update value which subscribe with other View component.

 ### StoreSet Public Method